St Ignatius College, Enfield

 St Ignatius College is a Catholic voluntary aided secondary school for boys aged 11–18 in Enfield, London, England, founded by the Society of Jesus in 1894 and completely moved to its present site by 1987.
 It was a grammar school until 1968, only accepting boys who had passed the Eleven plus exam.
-Former students include Alfred Hitchcock, George Martin, and Cardinal John Heenan.
+Former students include Alfred Hitchcock, George Martin, and John Cardinal Heenan.

 History

 The school was founded in Stamford Hill, South Tottenham, London, on 10 September 1894.
 The college and the Jesuit community were initially accommodated in two houses called Morecombe Lodge and Burleigh House, located on Tottenham High Road, next to St Ignatius Church, Stamford Hill.
 The school originally had only 46 boys, four Jesuits, and a dog in 1894.
 In 1907 the college was recognised by the Board of Education and began to receive public money towards its support.

 In 1944, the college's preparatory department became its own private school run by the Jesuits, Loyola Preparatory School.
 In 1950, Loyola Preparatory School moved to a site in Buckhurst Hill in Essex that was formerly occupied by Braeside School.
 In 1962, The Campion School, a Jesuit secondary school, was opened in Hornchurch, making Loyola Preparatory School a feeder school for both the college and The Campion School.
 In 2001, trusteeship of Loyola Preparatory School was given to the Diocese of Brentwood.

 From the early 1950s the school complement averaged about 700 boys.
 Its longest-serving Headmaster, Fr Guy Brinkworth SJ, retired in 1963.
 The school remained at Stamford Hill as a grammar school until 1968.
 The school then became a two-tier, seven-form entry comprehensive school, the lower school being located at the old Cardinal Allen School, which had been there for eight years prior to the school moving there, and the upper school located in Turkey Street, Enfield.